vini-karumuru/QAA/README.md

     *Hint* - recall ICA4 from Bi621.

-**To turn in your work for this assignment**:
+## To turn in your work for this assignment

 Upload your:
 - Talapas batch script/code,
 - FastQC plots,
 - mapped/unmapped read counts,
 - counts files generated from htseq-count (in a folder would be nice),
 - answers to questions,
 - and any additional plots/code to github.

 You should create a pdf file with a high-level report including:
 - all plots
 - answers to questions
 - read counts (in a nicely formatted table)

 The three parts of the assignment should be clearly labeled.
 Be sure to title and write a figure legend for each image/graph/table you present.